lucasdekam/lo1/theory-lab/metals.md

   0 0 0
 ```

-The first line is the chemical symbol of the material.
+The first line is a comment.
 The next line is a scaling factor for the whole cell.
 The three lines below are normalized vectors of the cell.
 Here, I chose a cell that contains only one atom, the 'primitive unit cell'.
 It looks like this:

 ```{code-cell}
 :tags: [hide-input]